yusuf-cirak/YC.Solution/src/YC.Result/README.md

 ## Description

 YC.Result is a .NET library implementing the Result pattern.
 It provides a consistent way to handle success and failure in your applications, encapsulating error information and result values.
-This library is designed to improve code readability and error handling by using record structs for results and errors.
+This library is designed to improve code readability and error handling by using records for results and errors.

 ## Getting Started